-Clyde May’s Cask Strength Alabama Style 10 year old Whiskey, 57%
+Clyde May’s Cask Strength Alabama Style 10 year old American Whiskey, 57%

 The nose offers aromas of fragrant oak, baked apple, caramel, clove, cinnamon, bananas, and creamy vanilla, set against an herbal back note of tarragon.
 The palate offers cigar box, slate, chocolate, caramel, and chili pepper.
 Water coaxes fruit notes of blackberry, lemon, and cherry, as well as chocolate-nut cake.
 A long finish has notes of tobacco, warm chocolate syrup, and toasted almonds.
 Rich, layered, complex, and eminently pleasurable.